Dark Web Monitoring

 The fix runs without you.

-The user is already being guided through it — you’re seeing status, not starting work.
+The user is already being guided through it, so you’re checking status, not starting work.

 Put it to work